rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 **What is TLS/SSL?**

-Transport Layer Security (TLS), formerly known as Secure Sockets Layer (SSL) is a standard security protocol for establishing an encrypted link between a server and a client.
+TLS (Transport Layer Security), formerly known as Secure Sockets Layer (SSL) is a standard security protocol for establishing an encrypted link between a server and a client.
 This is typically used to secure communications between web servers and a browser, or a mail server and a mail client.